iqiyi/Andromeda/README.md

     bundle.putString("Result", "gave u five apples!");
     Andromeda.publish(new Event(EventConstants.APPLE_EVENT, bundle));
 ```
+After published, all listeners in any processes could receive the event.

 MainActivity shows details of how to subscribe and publish event.

 # License